evagabriela/WDI/curriculum/week-02/02-arrays-loops/README.md

 However, this code is extremely repetitious.

-Fortunately, there is a tool perfectly suited for this task—our old friend, the `for` loop.
+Fortunately, there is a tool perfectly suited for this task — our old friend, the `for` loop.

 ```js
 for (var i = 0; i < tempsInF.length; i += 1) {